GoronwyPrice/CodeClubScratchModuleA/README.md

 # SB3 Files

-## qed1L2dogAndBone.sb3
+## qedAAA1L2dogAndBone.sb3
 Click on Green flag to start and red hex button to stop.

-## qed2L2catchTheDoughnut.sb3
+## qedAAA2L2catchTheDoughnut.sb3
 Click on Green flag to start and red hex button to stop.
 Click on the falling donut to increase your score.

-## qed3L2upInTheClouds.sb3
+## qedAAA3L2upInTheClouds.sb3
 Click on Green flag to start and red hex button to stop.
-You can control the bi-plane by using the up sand down arrow keys on the keyboard
+You can control the bi-plane by using the up and down arrow keys on the keyboard

-## qed4L2goingInAsquare.sb3
+## qedAAA4L2goingInAsquare.sb3
 Click on Green flag to start and red hex button to stop.

-## qed5L2perfectsquare.sb3
+## qedAAA5L2perfectsquare.sb3
 Click on Green flag to start and red hex button to stop.